mitojala/test/docs/intro/pole.md

 ### Project Formal Definition

-The project related tools can be found in the main tool bar
+The project related tools can be found in the main tool bar.

 ![section](img/screenshot28.png)